• Evidence base for Mindful Emotion Coaching and Adverse Childhood Experence (MACE)

 • Center on the Developing Child Resources including on Toxic Stress

-• Recommended by Jack Shonkoff: 'Where good ideas come from' -Steven Johnson - the natural history of innovation 2010
+• Recommended by Jack Shonkoff: 'Where Good Ideas Come From' by -Steven Johnson - the natural history of innovation 2010

 Mindfulness and contemplation

-• Thriving with Uncertainty - Opening the Mind and Cultivating Inner Well‐Being Through Contemplative and Creative Mindfulness’ Wiley Blackwell Handbook of Mindfulness, Chapter 2, Siegel and Siegel, 2014 ISBN:9781118294895
+• Thriving with Uncertainty -Well‐Being Through Contemplative and Creative Mindfulness’ in The Wiley Blackwell Handbook of Mindfulness, Chapter 2, Siegel and Siegel, 2014 ISBN:9781118294895

 • Practical Mindful Exercises from neuroscientist Professor Dan Siegel Wheel of Awareness